 A bastard sword can be used with one hand, although you can get more power into the movements of the sword with two hands.
 In addition, the long handle (the hilt) has a dual purpose as it gives a much better grip if you want to use two hands, and you can strike an opponent with the end of the handle.

-You feel more in control when you use a bastard sword over many other medieval swords and there are more options available to you in attack.
-The bastard sword is thinner and lighter than many other medieval swords and is good for thrusting in a Lansing type motion at your opponent, in fact If I was a medieval knight I think this would be my weapon of choice
+You feel more in control when you use a bastard sword over many other medieval swords and there are more options available to you in the attack.
+The bastard sword is thinner and lighter than many other medieval swords and is good for thrusting in a lansing type motion at your opponent, in fact, If I was a medieval knight I think this would be my weapon of choice

 Bastard swords had a long fairly thin blade that tapered into a point the hilt or handle of the sword would allow better grip and two hands could be used comfortably with the option of using one hand due to its lightness in weight.